At a Glance

 - Faster data analysis

-The Metrics tab tabulates the answers participants gave to rating scale, multiple choice, and written-response questions.
-If you have interactive path flows available on your account, those paths will appear on the Metrics tab too, showing you in at-a-glance summaries what the participants actually did on your site or app, and enhancing your ability to understand why participants took the series of actions they did.
+As noted above, the Metrics tab tabulates the answers contributors gave to rating scale, multiple choice, and written-response questions.
+If you have interactive path flows available on your account, those paths will appear on the Metrics tab too, showing you in at-a-glance summaries what the contributors actually did on your site or app, and enhancing your ability to understand why contributors took the series of actions they did.

-- A method for honing in on what parts of the videos to watch first
+- A method for homing in on what parts of the videos to watch first

-Reviewing the data in the Metrics tab first gives you an overview of each participant's experience and can help more quickly determine which parts of their videos should be prioritized—to "get to the good parts."
-Doing so allows you to hone in on the results and subsequent insights that most impact your project.
+Reviewing the data in the Metrics tab first gives you an overview of each contributor's experience and can help more quickly determine which parts of their videos should be prioritized—to "get to the good parts."
+Doing so allows you to close in on the results and subsequent insights that most impact your project.

-Quantifying participant feedback allows you to better interpret that feedback and to...
+Quantifying contributor feedback allows you to better interpret that feedback and to...

 - Clearly identify and communicate opportunities to your project team.

-- Better compare results across participants, both from within a test and across tests that use the same metrics.
+- Better compare results across contributors, both from within a test and across tests that use the same metrics.

 The metrics found in the Metrics tab can help with all types of tests, but they are especially useful for tests that are...